Leviathan36/kaboom/README.md

 ## About
 Kaboom is a bash script that automates the first two phases of a penetration test.
-All informations collected are saved into a directory hierarchy very simple to browser (also in the case of multiple targets).
+All informations collected are saved into a directory hierarchy very simple to browse (also in case of multiple targets).

 ## Details
 Kaboom performs several tasks: